Government to end use of hotels for asylum seekers – Chancellor

 In 2024, the number of arrivals did not reach more than 14,000 until July 9 (14,058).

-Following Wednesday’s arrivals, shadow home secretary Chris Philp said now 15,000 migrants have crossed the Channel in the “worst year ever for small boat crossings so far”, adding “this is a total collapse of border control”.
+Following Wednesday’s arrivals, Mr Philp said now 15,000 migrants have crossed the Channel in the “worst year ever for small boat crossings so far”, adding “this is a total collapse of border control”.

 The official figures of the number of arrivals will be published on Thursday by the Home Office.